Meet Our Speech Therapists

 Racheal Berry, Owner

 Racheal Berry is the founder of Berry Speech Academy.
 Racheal is a speech-language pathologist certified by the American Speech-Language and Hearing Association (ASHA) and holds a Pennsylvania state license to provide speech-language pathology services.
-She has nine years of experience in the field.
+She has over a decade of experience in the field.
 She is passionate about helping children become the most successful versions of themselves.
 She works with families and other therapists to create an effective and individualized therapy plan.

 The majority of Racheal’s career was spent working as a school based speech-language pathologist at North Allegheny School District where she gained invaluable experience.
 Racheal founded Berry Speech Academy in order to best service children with speech and language delays by providing more individualized, one on one treatment.